AR2202/Colourful/Documentation.md

 <a id="cli"></a>
 ## Compiler cli

 Clone or download the repo.
-Make sure you have Stack installed.
+Make sure you have [Stack](https://docs.haskellstack.org/en/stable/) installed.

+It might be possible to use the repo with cabal directly, but it hasn't been tested.

 Start the interface by typing `stack run`